parjinderpannu/gotraining/topics/go/concurrency/goroutines/README.md

 Work load:
 CPU Bound --> Thread never goes to waiting state.
 It gets its full MTS.
 CS is hurting us.
 I/O Bound --> Thread never uses it's full MTS because It has to move from running to waiting.
 May be it has to read something from N/W. CS is our friend.
 Since thread is going to go to waiting stage during that time other thread could execute.

+We use pool of threads and find that magic number.
+Too high CS is going to hurt us.
+Too low more ideal time because we don't have thread in runnable state.

+Concurrency
+Parallelism

+Go programs starts up.
+Runtime is going to find how many H/W threads.
+For example my machine 8 h/w threads.
+I am getting 8 of those logical processes one per h/w threads.
+Every logical processor gets real live O/S thread executes on H/W.
+Go routine is application level thread.
+GO routines don't have priority.
+Go scheduler has to yield instead of developers.

+GRQ & LRQ : Global Run Queue & Local Run Queue
+GC: Garbage collections
+System call: Asyn & Sync
+GO Context Switching : 200 nano seconds
+Blocking Calls : Mutex, C-GO,
+Network Pooler: Starts with single thread.
+Jobs is to handle async system calls.
+N/W calls.
+example of N/W Pooler: GO Routine is going to do n/w read.
+This go routine is assigned to N/W Pooler.
+What if read operation is file I/O then GO R & M1 is detached from GO R scheduler.
+GO R making C read call
+Running GO R in parallel.
+Working stealing

 All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).